martinloesethjensen/flutter-firebase/codelab.md

 When you have [Flutter setup](https://flutter.dev/docs/get-started/install) on your computer then you are ready to create the Flutter project.

-With this simple simple Flutter command you will create a sample / "skeleton" app and will be able to run right after creation.
+With this simple Flutter command you will create a sample / "skeleton" app and will be able to run right after creation.

 ```bash
 flutter create gdg_flutter_firebase_chat